brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-07.md

 he couldn't help but wonder how long it would be before a moment of distraction eventually resulted in his guest burning down his hutt.

-\~ Author's Notes\~

-'Uncles' is a nickname for Sentinels.
-Like 'cops' or 'the fuzz'.

-Please don't rant at me about Voldemort being the person Harry's closest to in the entire world.
-Believe me, no one knows this better than me, I wrote their relationship for Pete's sake.
-This is just Ira's impression, and honestly, it's not that unreasonable.
-Snape has been with Harry since he first discovered he was a wizard and has practically raised him since then, albeit in a rather cool and calculated way.
-He's saved Harry's life on multiple occasions, given him meaningful advice, known and followed him through many of his adventures, and even shared a home with him.
-Their relationship isn't typical or easy, often it's antagonistic but they still have a strong bond that neither is entirely comfortable admitting to.
-Ira, who lives with them and observes the subtle fondness in their unique dynamic, can see it more readily than most.
-Voldemort, however, just freaks her out and Harry's relationship with him is just baffling (and probably unhealthy).

-Factoid.
-Fang is called a boarhound in the HP books, which is not a true breed but a term often used for Great Danes, but sometimes other large hunting breeds, including the Neopolitan Mastiff, which is the breed used in the HP movies.